roikonen/scalablemodeling/docs/implementing-logic.md

 ### Command Handler

 This is the core of the system where the "magic" happens.
-Commands are validated and applied against the command model, causing the state to evolve.
+Commands are validated and applied against the stat or state projection, causing the state to evolve.

 $$